WowOpenBox/WowOpenBox/README.md

 WowOpenBox is optimized for Microsoft Windows 10.

 New since version 2.2 we made a compact all in one .exe binary distribution.
-Just grab the latest `.exe` built by the Github CI in [release](https://github.com/WowOpenBox/WowOpenBox/releases).
+Just grab the latest Zip file and extract to your desktop for instance.
+The binaries are built automatically by the Github CI and can be found in [release](https://github.com/WowOpenBox/WowOpenBox/releases).

-If you want to use the optional Round Robin feature, also download the `OpenMultiBoxing_RR` exe and run that to get RR.
+If you want to use the optional Round Robin feature, run the `OpenMultiBoxing_RR` exe wrapper to get RR (it will launch/need the other bigger exe too, in the same folder).

 Alternatively feel free, if you have Tcl/Tk+Twapi already installed (from https://www.magicsplat.com/tcl-installer/index.html#downloads for instance) to use just the source tkapp and run it: double click `WowOpenBox.tkapp` to launch (but no RoundRobin that way).